 Department:School of Performance

-Clemens Maidhof is a Postdoctoral Researcher in Music Therapy.
+Clemens Maidhof is a Postdoctoral Researcher in Music Therapy with the Cambridge Institute for Music Therapy Research (CIMTR).
 He has a background in Musicology and Psychology, with a focus on research into the Cognitive Neuroscience of Music.

 Clemens joined Anglia Ruskin University in 2016 after doing research at the University of Cologne, Germany, the Finnish Centre for Interdisciplinary Music Research in Helsinki/Jyvaskyla and at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
 He holds an MA in Musicology from the University of Cologne and a PhD in Psychology from the Freie Universitat Berlin, Germany.

 Clemens’ research interests are in the cognitive neurosciences of music.
 He has published several papers about error monitoring in music performance, utilizing EEG, motion capture and musical (MIDI) data.
 He has also conducted research on the neural mechanisms underlying syntactic processing of music and language and the effects of attention on these processes.
 His current primary research interests are the neural dynamics underlying music improvisation during therapy, for which he combines music therapy research with social cognitive neuroscience.

 Clemens has served as an ad-hoc reviewer for different journals such as Journal of Cognitive Neuroscience, NeuroImage, International Journal of Psychophysiology, Psychological Research, PLoS ONE, Music Perception, Music Perception, Frontiers in Psychology, Experimental Brain Research, Cognition